From SIMD Wrappers to SIMD Ranges (pt 1).

 - We need to teach you simd first

-Let's do some algorithms
+Let's explain some SIMD

-- memcmp
+- memcmp / memchr / strlen

 - reduce

-- inclusive_scan
+- structs

 - min_element